 & the Acts of the Apostles by more than one source.

-Without wishing to labour the point too much, my purpose is to establish the existence of certain players in the story of JC as certain, & as his writings mention JC as well as both John & James, it should be clear to anyone that these men cannot be fictitious if also mentioned in the annals of the Romans & in the work of Josephus in his Antiquities Of The Jews.....
+Without wishing to labour the point too much, my purpose is to establish the existence of certain players in the story of JC as certain, & as their writings mention JC as well as both John & James, it should be clear to anyone that these men cannot be fictitious if also mentioned in the annals of the Romans & in the work of Josephus in his Antiquities Of The Jews.....

 Christians were dying for their Faith since its inception, beginning with the real first Christian Martyr, John The Baptist.
 They died for holding true to the teachings of a man named Jesus Of Nazareth, some of whom, who's lives we've